-“Web2 gaming obviously is a thing.
-Web3 gaming obviously is a thing.
-But what we really need to do is we need to get to the point where there is just gaming.
-And there shouldn’t be a division—there should just games and then games where you own your stuff and you have your own rights to everything,” Roberts explained.
+“Web2 gaming is a thing.
+Web3 gaming is a thing.
+But what we need to do is we need to get to the point where there is just gaming.
+And there shouldn’t be a division—there should just game and then games where you own your stuff and you have your rights to everything,” Roberts explained.

 “Gamers are terrified of the concept of NFTs, and that is our fault as an industry….
 Because most Web3 games are freaking awful, they’re terrible,” Roberts shared.

-Blockchain can become the foundation of many great things—Web3, the metaverse, Fintech, artificial intelligence (AI) and many others—if only governments, industries, businesses and people let it do what it can do.
-And with conferences, such as the Philippine Blockchain Week, leading the way for blockchain awareness and adoption, the Philippines being Asia’s blockchain capital can become reality in the near future.
+Blockchain can become the foundation of many great things—Web3, the metaverse, Fintech, artificial intelligence (AI), and many others—if only governments, industries, businesses and people let it do what it can do.
+And with conferences, such as the Philippine Blockchain Week, leading the way for blockchain awareness and adoption, the Philippines being Asia’s blockchain capital can become reality shortly.